What are the aims of this leaflet?

 Other treatments

-There are many forms of light and laser therapy for inflammatory acne but these types of treatment have given mixed results when studied and are usually ineffective in the treatment of severe acne.
-Laser resurfacing of facial skin to reduce post-acne scarring is an established technique requiring the skills of an experienced laser surgeon.
-Laser treatment should not be done for at least one year after completing a course of isotretinoin.
-This is not available on the NHS.
+There are many forms of light and laser therapy for inflammatory acne.
+These types of treatment have given mixed results when studied and are usually ineffective in the treatment of severe acne.
+Laser resurfacing of facial skin to reduce post-acne scarring is an established technique.
+It requires the skills of an experienced laser surgeon.
+Laser treatment should not be carried out for at least one year after completing a course of isotretinoin.
+It is not usually available on the NHS.

 Various other techniques may also be used to improve the appearance of acne scars.
-These include steroid injections, microneedling and subcision and are also not routinely available on the NHS.
+These include steroid injections, chemical peels, ‘microneedling’ and ‘subcision’.
+However, they are not routinely available on the NHS.
 Skin camouflage is an inexpensive and effective method for disguising changes in the pigmentation of the skin which can sometimes remain after acne has been treated.

 Self-care (What can I do?)

-• Let your GP or Dermatologist know if your acne is making you feel depressed or anxious.
-They will be able to speak with you about how you are feeling and help you to form a treatment plan, which may involve input from other specialists, such as psychologists or psychiatrists, if necessary.
+- Let your healthcare professional know if being affected by acne is making you have low moods, feel depressed or anxious.
+They will be able to speak with you about how you are feeling and help you to form a treatment plan.
+This may involve help from other specialists, such as psychologists or psychiatrists, if necessary.

-• However your acne affects you, it is important to take action to control it as soon as it appears.
-This helps to avoid permanent scarring and reduces embarrassment.
-If your acne is mild, it is worth trying over-the-counter preparations in the first instance.
-Ingredients like salicylic acid or benzoyl peroxide can be helpful.
-Your pharmacist will advise you.
+- However, you are affected by acne, it is important to take action to control it as soon as it appears.
+This helps to avoid permanent scarring.
+If acne is mild, it is worth trying over-the-counter preparations in the first instance.
+Ingredients such as salicylic acid or benzoyl peroxide can be helpful.
+A pharmacist will be able to advise you.

-• Expect to use your treatments for at least two months before you see much improvement.
-Make sure that you understand how to use them correctly so you get the maximum benefit.
+- Expect to use your treatments for at least 12 weeks before you see much improvement.
+Make sure that you understand how to use them correctly, so you get the maximum benefit.

-• Some topical treatments may dry or irritate the skin when you start using them.
-If your face goes red and is irritated by a lotion or cream, stop treatment for a few days and try using the treatment less often and then building up gradually.
+- Some topical treatments may dry or irritate the skin when you start using them.
+If your face goes red and is irritated by a lotion or cream, stop treatment for a few days.
+Try using the treatment less often and then building up gradually.

-• Make-up may help your confidence.
-Choose products that are labelled as being ‘non-comedogenic’ (should not cause blackheads or whiteheads) or non-acnegenic (should not cause acne).
+- Make-up may help your confidence.
+Choose products that are labelled ‘non-comedogenic’ (should not cause blackheads or whiteheads) or non-acnegenic (should not cause acne).

-• Cleanse your skin and remove make-up with a gentle cleanser and water, or an oil-free soap substitute.
-Scrubbing too hard can irritate the skin and make your acne worse.
+- Cleanse your skin and remove make-up with a gentle cleanser and water, or an oil-free soap substitute.
+Scrubbing too hard can irritate the skin and make acne worse.
 Remember blackheads are not due to poor washing.

 Where can I get more information?